-Under the Act on the Promotion of Workers' Participation and Cooperation (PWPC), a business or workplace employing 30 or more employees must establish a labour-management council (LMC), which must meet with the employees' representative every three months to discuss and resolve certain labour-related matters.
+Under the Act on the Promotion of Workers' Participation and Cooperation (PWPC), a business or workplace employing 30 or more employees must establish a labour management council (LMC), which must meet with the employees' representative every three months to discuss and resolve certain labour-related matters.

-Under the LSA, when dismissing employees for business reasons or when introducing a working-hour system that is different from and more flexible than the one stipulated by law, an employer must consult or obtain the consent of the trade union (which shall be composed of the majority of employees) or, if no such union exists, the consent of the employees' representative (who shall represent the majority of employees).
+Under the Labour Standards Act, when dismissing employees for business reasons or when introducing a working hour system that is different from and more flexible than the one stipulated by law, an employer must consult or obtain the consent of the trade union (which must be composed of the majority of the employees) or, if no such union exists, the consent of the employees' representative (who represents the majority of employees).